 Glacismaart is a monthly market (Sundays) selling fruit and vegetables, food products, plants and flowers and household items.
 You can find the dates it operates here.

 The Centre Medical Luxembourg on rue Frantz Seimetz provides general medical consultations, medical certificates, travel vaccines, child and family-planning health services, aesthetic medicine and chronic disease management (diabetes, heart disease, asthma, etc).
 There's a pharmacy at 1 avenue Victor Hugo.

-The All Nations Church of Luxembourg on avenue Pasteur has a service in English on Sunday (10.30), and a Sunday School for 4-to-18 year olds, in addition to Bible studies and other activities.
+The All Nations Church of Luxembourg on avenue Pasteur has a service in English on Sunday (10.30 - but switching in September to two services - 9.30 and 11.00), and a Sunday School for 4-to-18 year olds, in addition to Bible studies and other activities.

 There's a bookshop, Librarie des Lycée at 30 avenue Victor Hugo, and another La LIB, which stocks school books at 93 avenue de la Faïencerie.

 Limpertsberg is home to several educational institutions and a campus of the University of Luxembourg.
-These include secondary education establishments the Lycée Robert Schuman, the Lycée des Arts et Metiers, the Lycée de Garçons,the Lycée Michel Lucius (which, in addition to a Luxembourgish section, has an English-language section offering IGSCEs), the Lycée Technique du Centre and the Waldorf School, a private school for all ages, offering the International Baccalaureate with courses in English, French, German and Luxembourgish.
+These include secondary education establishments the Lycée Robert Schuman, one campus of the Lycée des Arts et Metiers, the Lycée de Garçons,the Lycée Michel Lucius (which, in addition to a Luxembourgish section, has an English-language section offering IGSCEs), the Lycée Technique du Centre (which has the International Baccalaureate in French) and the Waldorf School, a private school for all ages, offering the International Baccalaureate in French.